makrai/notes/richardson-1909-probe-sem-teach-quantification.md

   (using a novel and cheap inoculation (Liu, Schwartz, and Smith 2019) strategy) improve performance?
   * mixed results depending on the particular linguistic phenomena and model
-    * e.g. comparatives, re-training some models degrade performance on the orig
+    * eg comparatives, re-training some models degrade performance on the orig
-    * e.g. monotonicity, the learning is more stable, even across models
+    * eg monotonicity, the learning is more stable, even across models

 # Related Work